tipoqueno/UI-Design/README.md

 ### APIs

+- [Unsplash](https://unsplash.com/developers) - A modern JSON API that surfaces all of the info you'll need to build any experience for your users.

 - [DataFakeGenerator](http://www.datafakegenerator.com/) - Useful tool in the creation of data for use cases.

 <sup>[back to table of contents](#user-content-contents)</sup>